mstksg/inCode/copy/entries/monad-plus-3.md

 > eat the cabbage.
 How can he properly transport his belongings to the other
 > side one at a time, without any disasters?

-If you aren't familiar with MonadPlus/Alternative, or Haskell in general, check out [Part 1][] and [Part 2][] --- it provides all of the background necessary for any new, beginning or intermediate Haskeller to understand this, including all essential Haskell syntax :)

 We're going to assume a somewhat basic familiarity with functional programming concepts and a basic understanding of monads.
 If you aren't familiar with MonadPlus/Alternative (and how they work as monads) check out [Part 1][] and